isabo/hyperapp-custom-element/README.md

 });
 ```

-If your component has 'on\<event\>' attributes and/or dispatches events, a
+If your component has 'on\<event\>' attributes and/or dispatches events, you can
-convenient `dispatchEventEffect` effect is exported from the module.
-This effect
+use the convenient `dispatchEventEffect` effect that is exported by the module.
-should receive a properties object with an `eventType` property and an
+This effect should receive a properties object with an `eventType` property and
-`eventInit` property, which correspond to arguments of CustomEvent constructor,
+an `eventInit` property, which correspond to arguments of CustomEvent
-`typeArg` and `customEventInit` (see
+constructor, `typeArg` and `customEventInit` (see
 https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent)

 ```javascript